bokeh/bokeh/docs/bokeh/source/docs/dev_guide/documentation.rst

                 make.bat html
                 make.bat serve

-To speed up the build of your local documentation, you have the option to use an `experimental Sphinx feature`_ that distributes the build process over several CPUs and cores.
-This only works on Linux and macOS (not on Windows).
-On macOS, this feature only works on Python 3.7.
-To use this experimental feature, add the option ``SPHINXOPTS="-j auto"`` to your build command:
+Sphinx can distribute reading and writing over several worker processes.
+To use all available CPUs for a clean local build, add the option ``SPHINXOPTS="-j auto"`` to your build command:

 .. code-block:: sh